 Time Domains of Hypoxia Adaptation—Elephant Seals Stand Out Among Divers

-- 2Scripps Institution of Oceanography, University of California, San Diego, United States
+- 2Center for Marine Biotechnology and Biomedicine, Scripps Institution of Oceanography, University of California, San Diego, La Jolla, CA, United States

-In this Opinion, adaptations to hypoxia are examined during the short time domains of breath holds from three accomplished diving animals: northern elephant seals (Mirounga angustirostris), California sea lions (Zalophus californianus) and emperor penguins (Aptenodytes forsteri).
+In this Opinion, adaptations to hypoxia are examined during the short time domains of breath holds from three accomplished diving animals: northern elephant seals (Mirounga angustirostris), California sea lions (Zalophus californianus), and emperor penguins (Aptenodytes forsteri).
 Review of dive behavior, oxygen (O2) storage, and arterial blood O2 profiles during dives reveals that the elephant seal undergoes the most frequent and extreme hypoxemia.
 Exceptional breath hold durations, routine hypoxemia, established research protocols, and accessibility to the animals make the elephant seal stand out for physiological investigation and evaluation of biochemical/molecular adaptations in hypoxemic tolerance, protection against re-perfusion injury, and O2 transport during dives.

-Emperor penguins are the premier avian divers; they exploit the entire water column to depths greater than 500 m.
+Emperor penguins are the premier avian divers; they exploit the entire water column to depths >500 m.
 Shallower dives are up to 5–6 min in duration while deep dives are about 10 min (Kooyman and Kooyman, 1995; Kirkwood and Robertson, 1997; Sato et al., 2011).
 The longest dive documented by a continuous dive profile in an emperor penguin is 27.6 min.
 During foraging trips to sea, emperor penguins spent about 31% of their time resting on the sea ice (Watanabe et al., 2012).

 The magnitude and distribution of respiratory, blood, and muscle O2 stores are dependent on diving lung volume, blood volume, hemoglobin (Hb) concentration, muscle mass, myoglobin (Mb) concentration, and the quantity of extractable O2 from each store (i.e., reduction in Hb saturation during a dive).
 As recently reviewed (Ponganis, 2015), total body O2 stores have been estimated at 94, 55, and 68 ml O2 kg−1 body mass for elephant seals, California sea lions, and emperor penguins, respectively.
 The distribution of these stores varies considerably with 68, 39, and 31% in the blood, 28, 48, and 36% in muscle, and 4, 13, and 33% in the respiratory system of elephant seals, California sea lions, and emperor penguins, respectively.

-Cessation of gas exchange at depth due to alveolar collapse (100% pulmonary shunt) also affects arterial oxygenation patterns during dives in marine mammals (Kooyman et al., 1970; Kooyman et al., 1973a; Kooyman and Sinnett, 1979; 1982; Falke et al., 1985; Fahlman et al., 2009; McDonald and Ponganis, 2012; Fahlman et al., 2017).
+Cessation of gas exchange at depth due to alveolar collapse (100% pulmonary shunt) also affects arterial oxygenation patterns during dives in marine mammals (Kooyman et al., 1970, 1973a; Kooyman and Sinnett, 1979, 1982; Falke et al., 1985; Fahlman et al., 2009, 2017; McDonald and Ponganis, 2012).
 In penguins, it is unclear if gas exchange ceases at depth (Kooyman et al., 1973b).